webrtc-security/webrtc-security.github.io/index.md

 As the primary method for accessing WebRTC is expected to be using HTML5 enabled browsers there are specific security considerations concerning their use such as; protecting keys and sensitive data from cross-site scripting or cross-domain attacks, websocket use, iframe security, and other issues. Because the client software will be controlled by the user and because the browser does not, in most cases, run in a protected environment there are additional chances that the WebRTC client will become compromised.
 This means all data sent to the client could be exposed.

-<span class="reference">References: [[16](#ref.16)]</span>
+<span class="reference">References: [[17](#ref.17)]</span>

 <h2 id="5.">5.
 Comparison with competing/similar technologies</h2>

 An examination of WebRTC's comparative security would fail to make sense without also considering the security of the competition.
-Fortunately for WebRTC, the competition in the web-based communication arena has
+Fortunately for WebRTC, the competition in the web-based communication arena has its own share of issues.

 This section will explore the comparitive strengths and weaknesses of WebRTC and other platforms offering competiting RTC functionality.

 Some platforms we COULD explore are the following.
 The platforms to be explored have not yet been chosen.
 (To come after first-draft.)